FuelLabs/fuel-bridge/packages/fungible-token/README.md

 ### Building Sway

-Each Sway project uses a `fuel-toolchain.toml` file with pinned versions so `forc` will install the correct versions for you if you do not have them installed.

 In the root of the repository run the following command to build all the Sway programs.

 ```bash